algobulls/pyalgotrading/docs/gen_ai/gen_ai_prompt_library.md

-# Prompt Library for Gen AI
+# Prompt Library for Phoenix Copilot

-## Here are some prompts for Creating Strategy using GenAI
+## Here are some prompts for Creating Strategy using Phoenix Copilot

 ### Moving Averages (EMA or SMA)